-Each school should select the 3 best entries per year group.
+Each school should select the 3 best entries per year group for entry into the competition.

-Deadline: Friday 19th July 2013
+Deadline: 25th July 2015

 Winners will be selected by a panel of judges and winning entries will feature in an anthology.
 Winners will be invited to the celebration event.